 High Altitude: In this unprecedented time, weighing the benefit vs risk of visits to the clinic or hospital for treatments and imaging studies is difficult both for physicians and patients.
 Patients are aware that disruptions and delays in care have potential long-term impacts on their health and management of their disease.
 This survey highlights the need for allocation of additional supportive staff to help patients navigate the emerging obstacles to their care, both mental and physical.
 Policy decision-makers can help reduce care disruptions by establishing practices that allow for appropriate social distancing measures, ensuring sufficient supplies and equipment for staff, and communicating that the necessary steps have been taken for patients to safely resume or continue treatment plans without disruption.
 This includes fostering awareness of society guidelines, such as those from the American Society of Clinical Oncology, as discussed in an earlier edition of Altitudes.

 Ground Level: The challenges of COVID-19 are amplified for cancer patients and their caregivers.
 Decisions such as whether to go to work, send their children to school, and whether to go to the clinic or hospital for appointments are an emerging source of anxiety.
 Many patients are feeling heightened financial strain with their copays and challenges with accessing personal protective equipment.
 Healthcare providers are now being asked to balance the safety and resources of this immunocompromised population with the need for timely treatment to control the growth and metastasis of their cancer.
 Multiple societies have issued guidance to aid in these decisions, as discussed in an earlier edition of Altitudes.
-Healthcare provider networks can support cancer patients by considering less burdensome therapies (in terms of immunosuppression, copays, and required office/infusion center visits) when possible, and by helping them seek additional support to reduce costs and copays and gain access to personal protective equipment.
+Healthcare provider cancer network can support cancer patients by considering less burdensome therapies (in terms of immunosuppression, copays, and required office/infusion center visits) when possible, and by helping them seek additional support to reduce costs and copays and gain access to personal protective equipment.